Tchicaya U Tam'si

-Tchicaya U Tam'si (born Gérald-Félix Tchicaya 25 August 1931 - 22 April 1988) was a Congolese author; his pen name means "small paper that speaks for its country" in Kikongo.
+Tchicaya U Tam'si (born Gérald-Félix Tchicaya, 25 August 1931 – 22 April 1988) was a Congolese author; his pen name means "small paper that speaks for its country" in Kikongo.

 Life

-Born in Mpili, near Brazzaville, French Equatorial Africa (now Congo) in 1931, U Tam'si spent his childhood in France, where he worked as a journalist until he returned to his homeland in 1960.
+Born in Mpili, near Brazzaville, French Equatorial Africa (now Congo), in 1931, U Tam'si spent his childhood in France, where he worked as a journalist until he returned to his homeland in 1960.
 Back in Congo, he continued to work as a journalist; during this time he maintained contact to the politician Patrice Lumumba.
 In 1961, he started to work for UNESCO.
-He received Grand Prix at the 1966 first ever World Festival of Negro Art in Dakar.
+He received Grand Prix at the 1966 first World Festival of Negro Arts in Dakar, Senegal.

+Death

-He died in 1988 in Bazancourt, Oise, near Paris.
+U Tam'si died in 1988 in Bazancourt, Oise, near Paris.

 Since 1989, the Tchicaya U Tam'si Prize for African Poetry is awarded every two years in the Moroccan city of Asilah.

 Style

 U Tam'si's poetry incorporates elements of surrealism; it often has vivid historic images, and comments African life and society, as well as humanity in general.